 Many people opt for immunotherapy.
 This involves several injections over the course of a few years to help the body get used to your allergy.
 Successful immunotherapy can prevent allergy symptoms from returning.

-If you have a severe, life-threatening allergy, you should carry an emergency epinephrine shot.
+If you have a severe, life-threatening allergy, carry an emergency epinephrine shot.
 The shot counters allergic reactions until medical help arrives.
 Common brands of this treatment include EpiPen and Twinject.

-There are many natural treatments and supplements marketed to treat allergies, but you should discuss these with your doctor before trying them.
-Some natural treatments may contain other allergens.
+Many natural remedies and supplements are marketed as a treatment and even a way to prevent allergies.
+Discuss these with your doctor before trying them.
+Some natural treatments may actually contain other allergens and make your symptoms worse.

 Avoidance is the most effective way to prevent food allergy symptoms.
 An elimination diet can help you determine the cause of your allergies so you know how to avoid them.
 To help you avoid food allergens, thoroughly read food labels and ask questions while dining out.